Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Traveling nurse Emma finds a job in Minnesota and rents a cute cottage on Lake Minnetonka for her summer fling with Justin.
 But when Emma’s toxic mother shows up and Justin has to assume guardianship of his three siblings, they’re suddenly navigating a lot more than they expected.
 Will these challenges quickly rip them apart, or does fate have other plans?

-Author Abby Jimenez resides in Minnesota, and her love for the state comes through strongly in Just for the Summer as she mentions real locations from Minnehaha Falls to the Glensheen Mansion in Duluth.
+Author Abby Jimenez resides in Minnesota, and her love for the state comes through strongly in many of her books, but none more so than Just for the Summer.
+She mentions numerous real locations, including Minnehaha Falls and the Glensheen Mansion in Duluth.

 The Hidden Life of Cecily Larson